How Car Exhausts Work

 Once your exhaust starts to show signs of corrosion, it’s time to make a change.
 Sometimes parts can be welded to cover the affected area, but this is often nothing more than a quick-fix and the corrosion could still spread.

-A hissing noise, for example, could be due to a crack in the exhaust manifold.
+A hissing noise could be due to a crack in the exhaust manifold.
 As this key component is located at the very start of the exhaust system, it needs to be working at the optimum level at all times or it can have a knock-on effect for the rest of the exhaust.
 It is not the easiest of parts to locate at home, but a professional mechanic with an inspection area may be able to get underneath the car to identify the problem and to replace the damaged part.

 If you notice that your fuel efficiency has started to drop, but you haven’t noticed a change in the performance of your car, then it could mean that your oxygen sensor is starting to wear.
 As it begins to tire – like most car parts – it will become less accurate (they tend to last around 60,000 miles), and as the main role of this component is to inform how much fuel is required, it could be costing you money.